dmbarbour/wikilon/docs/AwelonLang.md

         42 = [41 succ]
         (et cetera)

 Definitions for `zero` and `succ` are left to the dictionary.
-In practice, natural numbers must be defined around available *Accelerators*, such that we can add two numbers in constant or log-time rather than linear time.

-Awelon does not support any other number types natively, nor does it support alternative encodings
+Wrapping everything in blocks provides a simple structural guarantee that numbers may be treated as values regardless of definition.
+In practice, natural numbers must be defined based on *Acceleration*.
+With accelerated arithmetic, for example, we could add two numbers in log-time rather than linear time.
+Awelon does not support any other number types natively, but *Editable Views* can be leveraged to support numerical towers at the syntactic layer.

 ## Embedded Texts

 Awelon has native support for embedding texts inline between double quotes such as `"Hello, world!"`.
-Embedded texts are limited to ASCII, specially the subset valid in Awelon code (32-126) minus the double quote `"` (34).
+Embedded texts are limited to ASCII, specifically the subset valid in Awelon code (32-126) minus the double quote `"` (34).
 There are no escape characters.
 Semantically, a text represents a binary list.

-        ""      = null
+        ""      = [null]
         "hello" = [104 "ello" cons]

 Definitions for `null` and `cons` are left to the dictionary.
-Acceleration of list structures is quite feasible, so this list may be efficiently represented in the runtime by use of a binary array.
+Like natural numbers, we have a structural guarantee of value type, and definitions are likely to be determined by available runtime acceleration.
+In this case, acceleration could support lists via arrays.

 Embedded texts are suitable only for simple things like labels, test data, comments, and micro-DSLs such as regular expressions.
 They are not very suitable for general use.
 To work around these limitations, the primary options are:

 * interpret, e.g. `"multiple\nlines" lit` to rewrite escapes
-* structure, e.g. `["multiple" ["lines" null cons] cons] unlines`
+* structure, e.g. `["multiple" ["lines" [null] cons] cons] unlines`
 * use *Secure Hash Resources* to reference external binary

 Interpeted text is a convenient hack but doesn't scale, compose, or abstract nicely.
 Structure is easy to abstract, compose, and evolve to support mixed data, but needs *Editable Views* to provide a usable syntax.
 Use of *Secure Hash Resources* is the most convenient wherever you'd conventionally use an external text or binary file.